vooku/rejfpank-visuals/README.md

 ## Introduction
 This is my undergraduate thesis at [FIT CTU](https://www.fit.cvut.cz/en).
 It visualises MIDI data from incoming stream sourced from samplers, drum machines, gameboys etc.

-I am a big fan of what I call 'glitch aesthetics,' commonly seen in the context of the chiptune or algorave scenes.
+I am a big fan of what I call _glitch aesthetics_, commonly seen in the context of the chiptune or algorave scenes.
 It consists of bright colors, glitches and general randomness.
 Expect this kind of visual turn-on.

 The rest of the readme is mostly for myself.